Nelson, New York

 Nelson is a town in Madison County, New York, United States.
-It is an interior town, located in the southwestern part of the county.
-The population was 1,980 at the 2010 census.
+The population was 1,890 at the 2020 census.
 The town was named after Horatio Nelson, the English naval hero.

 History

-The town was formed in 1807 from the Town of Cazenovia, the year after Madison County was established.
+The town was formed in 1807 from the town of Cazenovia, the year after Madison County was established.

 The Nelson Welsh Congregational Church was listed on the National Register of Historic Places in 1993.

 Geography

-US Route 20 passes across the town.